LenaPtak/Anonymization-System/README.md

-# How to run projekt
+# How to run project

 1. Install Docker (Docker Desktop)
 2. Pull repository